 - When using the stun gun, if prepared and willing, try to affect the attacker in several different areas of the body, preferably crutch, neck, and arms

 - Practice self-defense movements and different scenarios when an attacker approaches you at different angles.

 - Small enough to conceal or hide in your purse, bag, or pocket

 - Must be in direct contact with an attacker’s body

 Are stun guns effective?

-Yes, they are, but only if applied directly to the attacker’s skin.
+Yes, they are, but mostly if applied directly to the attacker’s skin.
 The more clothing the person wears, the less the shock delivered.

 Can stun gun kill a person?

 No, it will cause pain in an area of about 8×8 inches.